 One thing interviewers often look for (and like to ask questions about) is a solid portfolio of projects you’ve built.
 This is where you can show off your newly gained knowledge of programming languages, algorithms and databases.
 And this is where you can have a lot of fun, so get creative!

-All our students complete a Capstone project during their program, which gives them a tangible way to apply their learning and highlight their experience after graduation – they can even take these projects along to job interviews.
+All our students complete a Capstone project during their programme, which gives them a tangible way to apply their learning and highlight their experience after graduation – they can even take these projects along to job interviews.
 Similarly, any projects you create can act as a highlight reel of all your skills and talents, so don’t be afraid to experiment.

 5. Enter coding competitions